 Groundbreaking physics discovery made in Finland

-Scientists at Aalto University have succeeded in transporting heat maximally effectively ten thousand times further than ever before.
+Scientists at Aalto University have succeeded in transporting heat maximally effectively 10 000 times further than ever before.

 Heat conduction is a fundamental physical phenomenon utilised, for example, in clothing, housing, car industry, and electronics.
 Thus our day-to-day life is inevitably affected by major shocks in this field.
 The research group, led by quantum physicist Mikko Möttönen has now made one of these groundbreaking discoveries.
 The new invention revolutionizes quantum-limited heat conduction which means as efficient heat transport as possible from point A to point B.